 What is required for Bathroom Handrails and grab bars?

-Grab bars on the rear wall should be between 33-36 inches off of the ground and at least 36 inches long.
-The end that is closest to the sidewall should extend at least 12 inches from the centerline of the toilet and extend 24 inches from the other side.
+Bathroom handrails and grab bars are essential components of a handicap accessible bathroom.
+In order to make sure your toilet is easily accessible, you will need to have a grab bar either on the rear wall or the wall parallel to the toilet.
+If it’s on the rear wall, it should be at least 36 inches long and between 33-36 inches off of the ground.
+The end closest to the sidewall should extend at least 12 inches from the centerline of the toilet and 24 inches from the other side.

 Walk-in Shower FAQs